narasimha-1511/SoConaga/README.md

+**SoCo - YouTube Analytics**
+*Setup Instructions*
+Follow these steps to set up SoCo and enjoy easy access to YouTube analytics.

-# SoCo
+**1. Download SoCo Folder**
-SoCo - Youtube Analytics

-Setup
-1. Download soCo Folder
-2. Go to chrome://extensions/
+Ensure you have the SoCo folder downloaded to your device.

+**2. Open Chrome Extensions**
+Open your Google Chrome browser and go to chrome://extensions/.

+**3. Enable Developer Mode**
+Toggle on the "Developer Mode" option, usually located in the top-right corner of the Extensions page.

-3. Click on Load Unpacked
+**4. Load Unpacked Extension**
+Click on "Load Unpacked" to upload the SoCo Folder.

+**5. Upload SoCo Folder**
+Select the SoCo Folder from your device and upload it.

-4. Upload soCo Folder and Pin the Extension
+**6. Pin the Extension**
+After uploading, make sure to pin the SoCo extension for easy access.

+*Get YouTube Analytics with Ease!*
-Go to YouTube and find analytics with EASE!!
+**Now, visit YouTube, and you'll find access to analytics with ease using SoCo.**

+Enjoy a clean and neat analytics experience!